-Next up, make sure you have a tire lever to lever off and separating from the rim.
-You should also have a pumping air to repump the punctured tire after repairing it.
+Next up, make sure you have a tire lever to lever off and separate from the rim.
+You should also have pumping air to repump the punctured tire after repairing it.

 Additionally, you can carry a head torch in case your tire required repairing at nighttime.
 In addition to this, you can also find puncture fixing kits that contain patches, glue, sandpaper, and chalk.

 5 Easy Steps to Repair DIY Tires

 Here are the five easy step by step methods to repair DIY tires.
 Follow them accordingly, and then you will be able to repair your tires without any significant issues easily.

 The first task is to find the puncture area.
 To do that, all you have to do is put water on the tire.
 Wherever bubbles are forming, that is where a needle has struck, and the air is coming out.

 The next step is to remove the screw, needle, or thorn with the help of the plier.
 After that, you should clean the area around the hole with a reamer.
 This way, the hole may get bigger, but it will make shoving the tar-covered rope inside easier.

 Step 3: shove the rope inside

 In this step, you use the glue to thread the rope inside the tire that will work as a plug.
 The rope receives a coating of the included glue that serves as both retentions for the plug and lubricant to ensure that it fully seats and seals.
 When the plug is pushed through the tire shell, unhook and remove the unit from the plug.
 Then trim the plug so that there is no excess left outside of the tread.